How to Pass the HSK 4: A Step-by-Step Study Guide

 Are you planning your strategy to pass HSK 4?
-Perhaps you need an HSK 4 score to demonstrate your Chinese level to prospective employers, add points to your Chinese work visa application, or gain entry into an academic program.
-Maybe you’re just hoping to score some bragging rights.
+Maybe you need an HSK 4 score to gain entry into a Chinese university program.
+Perhaps you want to add points to your Chinese work visa application or prove your level to a prospective employer.
+Or maybe you're just hoping to score some bragging rights.

 Whatever your reasons, deciding to take the exam is only the first step.
 Next comes the hard part: test prep.

-Even students with strong language skills can have trouble passing unfamiliar exams.
-No matter how confident you feel about your Chinese abilities, you should still spend time familiarizing yourself with the exam’s structure and content through efficient, targeted practice.
+Even students with strong language skills can struggle with unfamiliar exams.
+No matter how confident you feel about your Chinese, spend time getting familiar with the exam's structure and content through efficient, targeted practice.

 If you are looking for a linear course that you can follow to gradually build up your Chinese vocabulary and track your progress, then the HSK series is for you.